Mount Sicker: copper, gold, silver, zinc prospect near Duncan, BC

 .

-• Processing partner SRI to provide technical support and all required ore sorting equipment in exchange for 50% of profits
+• Processing partners are being evaluated to provide technical support and the required ore sorting equipment

 • Once permitted, first delivery of 10,000 tons of high-grade material to port could occur within weeks

-• Significant cash-flow can be achieved with minimal initial capital, some of which could be obtained through grants, debt, or other non-dilutive means
+• Significant cash-flow could be achieved with minimal initial capital, some of which could be obtained through grants, debt, or other non-dilutive means

 MOUNT SICKER

-Previous attempts to address waste-rock at old mining sites generally suggest small-scale processing on-site, which has the following issues:
+Previous attempts to address waste-rock at old mining sites generally suggest small-scale processing on-site, which has issues:

 • Requires MORE mining infrastructure, including new tailings ponds, which increases the mess